sigh/Puzzles/_puzzles/probability/seats_on_plane.md

+---
-# Seats on a plane
+title: Seats on a plane
+---

 There is a fully booked flight, which has just begun boarding passengers.
 Each passenger has already been assigned a seat.
 The first passenger to board is distracted and